nikspyratos/toybox/README.md

 These are the next steps you will have to implement yourself for your project as your needs change & scale.

+In a default Toybox installation, there will be some code quality and security analysis steps that may fail.
+This is because for some cases an opinionated step is unnecessary, or a step needs to be explicitly taken by the developer instead of set up in Toybox by default.

+An example of this is the `TrustProxies` middleware - Enlightn will flag this as unused middleware due to no proxies being configured.
+The only way to avoid this and keep the middleware would be to trust all proxies by default, but that assumes you will be using cloud-based load balancers which might not be the case.

 ### Post-Setup

 - **Create an admin user**: Run the `php artisan app:create-admin-user` command to create an admin user.
 This will allow you to access Filament at `/admin`, Horizon at `/horizon`, and Telescope at `/telescope`.